AFLplusplus/LibAFL/CONTRIBUTING.md

 }
 ```

-- __Ideally__ the types used in the the arguments of methods in traits should have the same as the types defined on the traits.
+- __Ideally__ the types used in the arguments of methods in traits should have the same as the types defined on the traits.
 ```rust
 pub trait X<A, B, C> // <- this trait have 3 generics, A, B, and C {